Is Pain and Suffering Separate from Medical Bills?

 Calculating Pain and Suffering Damages

 As explained above, pain and suffering damages can be challenging to calculate because they apply a subjective standard to an otherwise objective process.
 However, courts, insurance companies, parties to a civil action, etc., need some objective way to calculate pain and suffering damages.
-Thus, Texas encourages the use a multiplier method to calculate pain and suffering damages, but this methodology isn’t always comprehensive for a plaintiff and its use is best determined by an experienced personal injury trial lawyer.
+Thus, Texas encourages the use of a multiplier method to calculate pain and suffering damages, but this methodology isn’t always comprehensive for a plaintiff and its use is best determined by an experienced personal injury trial lawyer.

-If you were involved in a motor vehicle accident or some other accident that has caused harm resulting in financial loss, it is best to speak with an attorney to understand your current situation and your legal rights.
 Liggett Law Group’s experienced personal injury attorneys have years of experience advocating for clients and helping them determine their economic and non-damages, including medical bills and pain and suffering.
 Contact us today for a free consultation for your personal injury case.